pirate-party-uk/Pirate-Party-UK-Rules/Pirate-Party-UK-Constitution.md

 ### 13.5 NEC Meetings
-The NEC shall hold regular meetings to discuss Party matters, make decisions, and review progress.
-Meetings may be conducted in person, online, or a combination of both, as determined by the NEC.
-NEC meetings are typically held on the PPUK Discord server, and the format may include both in-person and virtual attendance.
-Meetings will be announced no later than 7 days in advance, except in emergency situations, and are aimed to occur every 14 days.
+The National Executive Committee (NEC) convenes meetings to deliberate on party matters, make decisions, and assess progress.
+These meetings can be conducted in various formats, including in-person, online, or a combination of both, as determined by the NEC.
+Typically, NEC meetings take place on the PPUK Discord server, allowing for both in-person and virtual attendance.
+Meeting announcements will be made no later than 7 days prior to the scheduled date, primarily for addressing issues that cannot be resolved through Asynchronous Decision-Making or that are deemed not suitable for Asynchronous Decision-Making, or for emergencies

 The Leader or a designated officer shall provide timely notice of the meeting, including the date, time, location (or virtual platform), and agenda.
 NEC Members may request items to be included in the agenda prior to the meeting.
 Additionally, NEC members who are unable to attend are expected to provide advance apologies.
 Other participants may join at the invitation of an NEC member, subject to no objections from other committee NEC members.
  A quorum, defined as a majority of voting NEC members, must be present for the NEC to conduct official business and make decisions.
 If a quorum is not met, discussions can still take place, but decisions cannot be made.

-The NEC shall strive to make decisions through consensus, with each officer on the NEC providing updates regarding their department's activities from the previous week and outlining plans for the upcoming week during meetings.
+The NEC shall strive to make decisions through consensus.
 In cases where consensus cannot be reached during meetings, decisions may also be made via email or other electronic means, provided that all voting NEC  members have the opportunity to participate and express their views.
 If a decision is made via email, it shall be documented in the meeting minutes or records.
 In cases of email decision-making, a reasonable timeframe shall be set for NEC members to respond, and decisions shall be based on the responses received within that timeframe.
 In the event of a tie in voting, the Leader shall have the casting vote to break the tie and make the final decision.

 Detailed minutes of the meeting or audio recordings shall be taken during NEC meetings to record discussions, decisions, and actions.
 The minutes or recordings shall be circulated to all NEC members within a reasonable timeframe after the meeting and maintained as official records of the Party.
 NEC Members are encouraged to review these records after the meeting.

+## Section 13.6 - Ongoing Asynchronous Decision-Making

+1. **Asynchronous Decision-Making**: Ongoing asynchronous decision-making through text chat or other communication methods on a designated Discord channel or other platforms is officially recognized as a valid method for reaching official decisions within the NEC, ensuring that all NEC members have the ability to engage in these communications.

+2. **Alternative to Regular Meetings**: Asynchronous decision-making on Discord or other platforms serves as a flexible alternative to traditional in-person or virtual meetings, allowing all NEC members to participate in ongoing discussions and decisions through different communication formats.

+3. **Majority NEC Approval**: A decision reached through asynchronous communication on the designated Discord channel or other platforms must obtain the approval of a majority of NEC members, requiring the support of more than half of the members for validation.
+A quorum for voting must be reached in ongoing asynchronous decision-making to enable broad participation.

+4. **Collaborative Decision-Making**: The NEC prioritizes collaborative decision-making on the designated Discord channel or other platforms, allowing each officer on the NEC to provide updates on their department's activities, outline plans for their respective tasks, discuss party matters, make decisions, and review progress through various communication methods, ensuring inclusivity.

+5. **Member Check-Ins**: Members are required to provide updates and, if applicable, cast votes at least once a week on the designated Discord channel or other platforms during the ongoing asynchronous decision-making process, using different communication formats, ensuring that all NEC members can engage regularly.

+6. **Tie-Breaker**: In the event of a tie in voting on the Discord channel or other platforms, the Leader will have the casting vote to break the tie and make the final decision when necessary, ensuring that all members' voices are considered.

+7. **Meeting and Decision Records**: Thorough minutes of decisions made, including discussions, findings, and actions, will be documented on the designated Discord channel or other platforms during ongoing asynchronous decision-making, utilizing various communication methods.
+These records, whether minutes or recordings, will be distributed within a reasonable timeframe following the meeting or decision-making process, allowing all NEC members to access and review them after the meeting or decision-making process.

-###  13.6 Local Branch Committee Meetings
+###  13.7 Local Branch Committee Meetings
 Local branches of Pirate Party UK shall establish local branch committees responsible for coordinating branch activities and making decisions regarding local matters.
 These committees shall hold regular meetings to discuss branch affairs, plan events, and engage with branch members.

 Local branch committee meetings may be conducted in person, online, or through a combination of both, as determined by the local branch committee.
 Meetings will be announced to local branch members no later than 7 days in advance, except in emergency situations, and are aimed to occur at regular intervals.